AI Agents for Small Business: Costs, Use Cases & ROI 2026

 • Not autonomous employees.
 An AI agent handles specific, well-defined tasks.
 It doesn’t “think” about your business strategy.

 • Not infallible.
-AI models hallucinate (make things up).
+AI models can hallucinate — that is, confidently make things up.
 Your agent needs guardrails and human oversight.

 • Not free to run.
 Every AI response costs money (API fees).
 Small amounts, but it adds up.